eliac7/LodeRunnerPyGame/README.md

 # Acknowledgments

-* I want to thanks Dimitris Koutrintzes and Christos Pantoleon for the help implementing the project.
+* I want to thanks Dimitris Koutrintzes and Christos Pantoleon for giving a hand implementing the project.